-2014 has seen a slew of post-apocalyptic/futuristic themed movies, but out of all of them, Ari Folman’s half live action, half 2-D animation seems the most likely.
-That doesn’t mean it is great, or a particularly good movie, but its prediction seem less like science fiction and more like an eventual reality.
+2014 has seen a slew of post-apocalyptic/futuristic-themed movies, but out of all of them, Ari Folman’s half live-action, half 2-D animation seems the most likely.
+That doesn’t mean it is great or a particularly good movie, but its prediction seems less like science fiction and more like an eventual reality.

-Wright’s agent, Al (Harvey Keitel), and the studio boss at Miramount, Jeff (Danny Huston), have a proposal, Wright will scan her face and body into a computer and Miramount will own and direct her image in whatever movie they like for the next twenty years.
+Wright’s agent, Al (Harvey Keitel), and the studio boss at Miramount, Jeff (Danny Huston), have a proposal, Wright will scan her face and body into a computer, and Miramount will own and direct her image in whatever movie they like for the next 20 years.
 There are some exceptions (no pornography) to their use, but Wright will be able to sit at home and collect a paycheck without having to lift a finger.
 She resists the offer—because the freedom of choice and selection is eliminated—but when it becomes clear that is where the movie industry is headed, she too becomes another image in Miramount’s hard drive.
 To update the old MGM slogan, “More stars in this computer than there are in heaven.”

 Twenty years pass, the contract lapses, and Jeff wants to sign an extension, but the world has changed a great deal, punctuated by a transition from live-action to throwback animation reminiscent of the 1920s Fleischer Studios.
 Here, The Congress suddenly takes off, leaving behind the stilted and somewhat dry live-action to something fluid and constantly changing.